How to deal with the media

-Many reporters try to be empathetic to the needs of the bereaved and can offer oppotunities for positive reporting about the person who has died.
-Unfortunately this is not always the case and there are few legal constrainted eg children who have been bereaved may be named.
+Many reporters try to be empathetic to the needs of bereaved families and can offer opportunities for positive reporting about the person who has died.
+Unfortunately this is not always the case and there are few legal constraints eg children who have been bereaved may be named.
 For those whose story is told incorrectly or in sensationalised terms, the experience can be very distressing.

-Unfortunately you wil not have complete control over what the media choose to report, however, you may be able to influence them.
+Unfortunately you will not have complete control over what the media choose to report, however, you may be able to influence them.

 Try to gain some control of the situation

 This will be one of the most difficult things to do when faced by the media.
 Often people feel that by speaking to or communicating with the media they are keeping some control – certainly you will have no control if you refuse to deal with the media in some form or other.

 Do not be brow beaten into talking to the media